apollographql/apollo-server/docs/source/api/plugin/landing-pages.md

 ## GraphQL Playground landing page

-The `ApolloServerPluginLandingPageGraphQLPlayground` serves the [GraphQL Playground IDE](https://github.com/graphql/graphql-playground) as a landing page.
+The `ApolloServerPluginLandingPageGraphQLPlayground` plugin serves the [GraphQL Playground IDE](https://github.com/graphql/graphql-playground) as a landing page.

 > **Note:** The GraphQL Playground project is [retired](https://github.com/graphql/graphql-playground/issues/1143) in favor of GraphiQL.
 This functionality is provided to help developers migrating from Apollo Server 2.